shams-nahid/My-Daily-AWS-Study/docs/Notes/Decoupling Application/01 SQS.md

   - When message has unique message bodies, use content-based de duplication ID
 - Message group Id ensure the order of message is being proceed

-> De duplication id prevent duplication, group id ensure message is being proceed
+> De duplication id prevent duplication, group id ensure message is being ordered

 > A regular queue can not be converted to a FIFO queue.
 I should be created from scratch

 ### SQS With ASG

-- - `ASG` can be implemented to scale the `Consumers`
+- `ASG` can be implemented to scale the `Consumers`
 - Using `Cloudwatch ApproximateNumberOfMessages` can be determined number of messages in the queue
 - Using `Cloudwatch ApproximateNumberOfMessages` can be scaled up/down the `EC2 Instances`
 - Need two alarm to scale up/down the instance
 - `Step Scaling` is being used here

 ### Migration, Queue to Fifo Queue